psf/requests-html/README.md

 however the same basic processes can be applied as above to extract the data you want.

-Note, the first time you ever run the `render()` method, it will download Chromium into your home directory (e.g. `~/.pyppeteer/`).
-This only happens once.

 # Using without Requests

 You can also use this library without Requests: